Save Money with Co-Tenancy Clauses in Retail Leases

 It doesn’t have to be that way.

 For retailers, co-tenancy clauses are essential for mitigating risk.
-These clauses primarily protect smaller retailers—referred to as satellites—when an anchor tenant, like a large department store, vacates the property or if an unforeseen event, such as a global pandemic, affects the shopping habits of consumers.
+These clauses primarily protect smaller retailers—referred to as satellites—when an anchor tenant, like a large department store, vacates the property or when an unforeseen event affects overall foot traffic.

 These clauses ensure that satellite tenants receive some form of relief, typically in the form of reduced rent or the ability to terminate the lease early, when the overall occupancy of the venue falls below a pre-agreed threshold.

 Some co-tenancy clauses can determine what other types of businesses move in nearby.
-A spa with grooming services may not want a barbershop right next door.
-With a well-written, well-executed co-tenancy clause, retailers have significant input on what types of neighbors they co-exist with.
+For example, a spa with grooming services may not want a barbershop right next door.
+With a well-written and properly enforced co-tenancy clause, retailers have significant input on tenant mix within a retail property.

-Of course, retailers rely on market data and analytics software to track other tenants in the building.
-This has the added benefit of providing leverage in negotiations.
-Many third-party data sources, however, are costly and may not be as updated as you need.
+Of course, retailers rely on market data and analytics software to track other tenants in the building and whether co-tenancy conditions are being met.
+This data has the added benefit of providing leverage in negotiations.

 For retailers with extensive portfolios, managing co-tenancy clauses can be daunting.
 One significant challenge is the lack of consistency across different properties, which can lead to confusion and inefficient lease execution.
 Each lease may have unique terms and conditions, making it difficult to maintain a standardized approach.

 Modern lease administration software can be a game-changer for retailers managing extensive portfolios.
-These tools offer an ideal integration between lease portfolio management, first-party market data and advanced alerts that greatly reduce the manual lift typically required to realize the savings from co-tenancy violations.
+Advanced lease administration platforms integrate lease portfolio data, first-party market insights, and automated alerts to reduce the manual effort required to identify and act on co-tenancy violations.

 This automation not only enhances efficiency but also provides actionable insights that can lead to significant savings.
 Retailers can quickly determine which locations qualify for co-tenancy relief, potentially saving up to 20% on rent annually.